17 Best Extracurricular Activities For Kids & Their Importance

 Image: Shutterstock

-Children across multiple age groups can take up cooking.
-Let them begin with basic cooking skills, like kneading and mixing, that promote gross motor skillsiXUse of large muscles and core muscles for whole-body movement for different tasks .
+Cooking can be considered among the engaging life skills for kids that can help promote healthy eating habits.
+Let them begin with basic cooking activities for kids, such as kneading and mixing, that promote gross motor skillsiUse of large muscles and core muscles for whole-body movement for different tasks .
 Gradually, their learning diversifies, based on culinary methods, cuisine, and creativity.
 Regular involvement in cooking activities can help your child make healthy and informed decisions about food and eating.

 protip_icon Quick tip